Last Updated: March 22, 2022

 A new business or multiple sources of income:

 Businesses and individuals are taxed differently.
 That extra income you earned from your part-time job may be nice, but you’ll probably need to deal with different tax forms.
+You can find more information on the taxable bonuses and how LLCs are taxed in our articles.

 Lack of understanding: